 Additionally, staying relevant to the needs of your customers helps businesses retain more of their user base.
 Here are some additional tips to increase customer retention:

 When a new customer lands on your site, within the next 30 seconds or so they are most likely to decide whether or not they are interested in your brand.
-This is why having an engaging and exciting landing page can make all the difference.
+This is why having an engaging and exciting landing page can make all the difference in improving customer retention.
 No customer wants to see sold-out items, or irrelevant products on the main page.
 Show them what matters to them, why they should purchase the item, and how to place an order.
 By focusing on their needs and providing a seamless user experience, you can greatly improve customer retention and foster long-term loyalty.

 With each product purchase, try to give your customers something extra like a tester, or a special discount.
 Encourage your customers to repeatedly purchase your products by giving them discount codes for their next purchase or sample products to ensure they return.
 Get creative and think of your own way of giving more.
 As you'll see from websites like Coupon Ninja, the discounts offered by companies are often quite considerable.
 Ideally, you should conduct research on the offers prepared by your competitors and one-up them to attract more customers.